 As with our other tests, the Air was a field leader in our frozen food testing.

 We never thought we would call a frozen tater tot delectable, but the Air's near-perfect tots provided us with a nearly transcendent experience.
 Somehow they instantly brought back all of the anticipation and excitement that came with childhood times standing in the cafeteria line on tater tot day while also providing a delightful level of crunchiness, giving way to an exquisite fluffiness that was never present on those styrofoam lunch trays.

 Frozen pizza is challenging to cook evenly, but in our testing, the Air was consistently able to get frozen pies about as close to perfect as possible.
 This performance is even better than that of the original Smart Oven.

-Despite being such a high-performing machine, the Air does not turn its nose up at the more pedestrian task of making toast.
+Despite being such a top-notch toaster oven, the Air does not turn its nose up at the more pedestrian task of making toast.
 It turned in one of the best performances in this metric.

 Toast made in the center of the Air comes out about as close to perfect as one could expect.
 Both sides come out with very similar levels of browning and only minor marks from the cooking rack.
 When the toast is made on the extreme edges of the oven, there are noticeable cold spots, but not to the degree we've seen in many other ovens.

 Bagels likewise come out near perfect.
 If you use the toast mode, the bagels brown very evenly all around.
 The cut sides come out perfectly toasted in bagel mode, while the backsides get warm but remain fluffy and doughy.